Due to an explosion of information, it sometimes takes longer to sift and find pertinent data than it does to read it!

 My Top 2 fitness advices for seniors are

 Walk fast outside for 150 min a week, which represents 15 km; that could be done 5 times 30 min or 3 times 50 min.
-Walking is the best exercise for elderly because it is a moderate intensity exercise good for weight control, good for the joints and easy to do every where by everybody.
+Walking is the best exercise for the elderly because it is a moderate intensity exercise good for weight control, good for the joints and easy to do every where by everybody.

 Angie Lee, Fitness Instructors, The Founder of FightWorksNYC – AngieLeeFit